spencergreen21/loan-calculator/README.md

 # loan-calculator

-Input months, APR, and principal of payment to output remaining balance, date, and interest payment
+Progressive web app that the user inputs months, APR, and principal of payment to get remaining balance, date, and interest payment of loan